-For more information about available GLS locales and IBM Informix Language Supplements, contact your sales representative.
-For more information about how to create customized message files, see "Locating Message Files" on page 1-45.
+For more information about how to create customized message files, see "Locating Message Files" on page 1-30.

 Understanding a GLS Locale

 In a client/server environment, both the database server and the client application must know which language the data is in to be able to process the application data correctly.
 A GLS locale is a set of Informix files that bring together the information about data that is specific to a given culture, language, or territory.
 In particular, a GLS locale can specify the following: